psycedelicAI/high-security-facility-concept/docs/foundational/threat-model.md

 This document defines the conceptual threat landscape for the **High-Security Facility Concept**.

-Its purpose is to clarify what kinds of risks, misuse paths, hostile actions, anomalous conditions, and operational failures the concept is intended to address.
+Its purpose is to clarify what kinds of risks, misuse paths, hostile actions, anomalous conditions, environmental hazards, and operational failures the concept is intended to address.

 The concept is not built around a single threat type.
 It is designed for environments where trust must remain meaningful despite a mixture of:

 - unauthorized access attempts
 - insider misuse